cqlim/Rogue-Model-Firebase-WebApp/README.md

 Step 2: npm start
 ```
-If success you should be able to local host the site on your computer
+If success you should be able to host locally at port 3000 automatically the site on your computer.
 ```